The Four Noble Truths

 • Right viewSammā-diṭṭhi

-Understand the Four Noble Truths, the law of kamma (karma), the Three Marks of Existence (impermanence, suffering, not-self), and dependent origination.
+Understand Four Noble Truths, kamma (karma), Three Marks (impermanence, suffering, not-self), dependent origination.

 • Right intentionSammā-saṅkappa